BrickMMO/tasks/document-conversion.markdown

 ## Submitting this Task

-Once the pull request has been approved, submit a link to repo in the **Document Conversion** assignment in [Blackboard](https://learn.humber.ca/).
+Once the pull request has been approved, submit a link to repo, branch, or pull request in the **Document Conversion** assignment in [Blackboard](https://learn.humber.ca/).

 [&#10132; Back to Task List](/)